Understanding The Spam Control Act

 Instead, the enforcement provisions under the PDPA will apply to instant messaging services that use mobile telephone numbers.
 The Commission will be able to enforce them by issuing directions, including a direction to pay a financial penalty, as set out at the end of this paper.

-Changes in the Do Not Call provisions in the PDPA
+Changes In The Do Not Call Provisions In The PDPA

-Definition of 'specified message'
+Definition of the PDPA's 'specified message'

 In other words, the Commission will have the power to add an additional purpose or additional purposes to what may fall within the Do Not Call rules.